-The Public School Building Leadership Summer Principal's Academy-New Orleans is registered with the state of Louisiana as an approved educator preparation program for Educational Leader.
-If you plan to work in a state other than Louisiana, Teachers College has not made a determination if the program meets the educational requirements for certification in any other state, Washington, DC or Puerto Rico.
+Graduates of the Summer Principals Academy - New Orleans are recommended for Education Leader Certification (ELC) in the State of Louisiana.
+The SPA | NOLA program meets all requirements outlined in Bulletin 996, Standards of Approval for Teacher or Educational Leader Preparation Programs for the preparation of educational leaders.
+If you plan to work in a state other than Louisiana, prospective students are advised to determine if the program meets the educational requirements for certification in any other state, Washington, DC or Puerto Rico.
 If you intend to work in another state, we recommend that you review the state's teacher certification website for that state's qualifications.
+Depending on the graduate's state's certification qualifications, graduates are advised to receive their Louisiana ELC Letter of Eligibility when applying for certification out of state.
+The Letter of Eligibility assures prospective employing school systems that the educator meets the educational leadership certification requirements while also ensuring that the leadership certificate is not issued until the educator is in a position to receive evaluations per Louisiana's statewide evaluation system.